NickPiperno/ZendeskCLONE-np/docs/architecture/thread-data-flow.md

    - Timeline updated with new thread

 2. **Message Flow**
-   - New message added to thread
+   - New message added to thread (chronologically ordered)
    - AI processes message content
    - Thread metadata updated
    - Timeline reflects new activity